 Home visit policy

 This is primarily a home visit euthanasia service.
-We are happy to offer quality of life discussions and give second opinions for your pet if you wish.
-We do not have access to a lot of investigatory equipment or immediate access to a lot of pharmaceuticals and so should not be used as an emergency service.
+I am happy to offer quality of life discussions and give second opinions for your pet if you wish.
+I do not have access to a lot of investigatory equipment or immediate access to a lot of pharmaceuticals and so should not be used as an emergency service.
 If your pet needs immediate veterinary attention, you should call your private vets out-of-hours service.

 Appointment rescheduling and cancellations

-Please give as much notice of a reschedule or cancellation as possible, to avoid incurring a cost.
+Please give as much notice of a reschedule or cancellation as possible.

-If we visit and have a good and useful discussion about your pet’s quality of life that clarified many of your questions and made you realise now is not the time, then this would be chargeable at the full visit price.
+If I visit and have a good and useful discussion about your pet’s quality of life that clarified many of your questions and made you realise now is not the time, then this would be chargeable 50% of the visit cost

 Few, if any, insurance policies cover home visits for euthanasia unless it can be shown that the animal should not be moved for health reasons.
 It is best to assume you are not covered.